Jack Burkman: Voter suppression robocall

-In October 2020, prosecutors in Cuyahoga County, Ohio indicted Wohl and Burkman on eight counts of telecommunications fraud and seven counts of bribery, for a possible 18 years in prison.
-On October 24, 2022, Wohl and Burkman each pleaded guilty to one felony charge of telecommunications fraud.
-They paid the maximum fine of $2,500, and face up to a year in prison.
-As a part of the plea deal, the 14 other charges of telecommunications fraud and bribery were dropped.
+In October 2020, prosecutors in Cuyahoga County, Ohio, indicted Burkman and Wohl on eight counts of telecommunications fraud and seven counts of bribery.
+On October 24, 2022, Burkman and Wohl each pleaded guilty to one felony charge of telecommunications fraud.
+As a part of the plea deal, the 14 other counts of telecommunications fraud and bribery were dropped.
+On November 29, both Wohl and Burkman were each fined $2,500, sentenced to two years of probation, and ordered to perform 500 hours of community service registering voters in Washington, D.C.
+After the guilty plea, the District of Columbia Bar submitted a recommendation to the D.C.
+Court of Appeals that Burkman be disbarred.
+Burkman consented to the disbarment.

 Staged FBI raid

 The Washington Post reported that agents from the Federal Bureau of Investigation (FBI) had executed a raid on Burkman's home on the morning of September 14, 2020.
 Wohl claimed that the agents had taken "all of Jack's files, computers and phones" from the home, which is also the headquarters of Burkman and Wohl's organization, Project 1599.
 By the afternoon of the same day, The Washington Post had updated their story to reflect that the raid had been staged.
 The Daily Beast discovered that Burkman and Wohl had again recruited actors on Craigslist to stage the raid, under the guise of filming a television show.
 The Daily Beast also reported that the Twitter account which published the photos of the raid was likely operated by Wohl.